root-foundation/root/README.md

 4. **Data**: key value mapping that can contain any kind of data: strings, images, videos, and higher representational data formats that we haven't invented yet.
 5. **History**: all _interactions_ this token has had with any other token.
 For example: investing, transacting, liking a post, following, reporting fraud, etc.

-There are two _kinds_ of tokens that extend from this base structure: _personal tokens_ and _network tokens_.
+There are two _kinds_ of tokens that extend from this primitive: _personal tokens_ and _network tokens_.

 - personal tokens are for individuals.
 - network tokens are for collectives (companies, nations (e.g., "USAToken"), NetworkToken, etc.).

 ### Ledger

-The Ledger is the structure that represents information about _all_ tokens in the network — on a decentralized blockchain.
+The Ledger represents information about _all_ tokens in the network — on a decentralized blockchain.
 Every edit to the core ledger is recorded and public.
 Anyone can verify and audit what happens in this system.

 ### NetworkToken & Treasury

-The NetworkToken is an _instance_ of a network token that represents the collective potential of the entire network through its micro stakes in all tokens in the network (which it captures through an equity fee when token shares are transacted).
+The NetworkToken is an instance of a network token that represents the collective potential of the *entire* network through its micro stakes in all tokens in the network (which it captures through an equity fee when token shares are transacted).
 Since the NetworkToken is just another token, it exists _within_ the Ledger.

-The NetworkToken's wallet reflects the dividends the NetworkToken accrues through its stakes in all tokens in the network.
-The NetworkToken is the economic heart of the entire system: fueling all of the activities required to keep the network healthy.
+The NetworkToken's wallet, the Treasury, reflects the dividends the NetworkToken accrues through its stakes in all tokens in the network.
+The NetworkToken is the economic heart of the entire network: fueling all of the activities required to keep the network healthy.

 ### RootFoundation